Impact Centered Design — an Introduction

 Our goal was to identify a solution that would create access to quality education for all children in Karachi.
 However, to identify the right solution we needed to define a purpose for our exercise.
 The Lotus Project focused on education because it is a human right and without it youth and low-income families are perpetually excluded from opportunities in all areas of human development.
 Un-and-under educated children would grow up with limited opportunities, especially economic.
 When the same children would go on to have their families the cycle would repeat all over again.
 Our purpose, therefore, became an was to break this cycle of poverty by developing a program that provided meaningful opportunities to children and their families to gain a proper education and the skills necessary to access more meaningful economic opportunities.

 Through consultation with members of the target community we launched a program within the public school system where children who attended regular classes also had access to a vocational training program.
 The program would train boys and girls in skills based trades such as carpentry, painting, sewing so that when required they can put those skills to use along with their education to engage in entrepreneurial activities or better paid work that was in-demand in a growing city and economy.

 Impact Centered Design takes in to account all people who will benefit or be engaged in the process of creating the intended impact — that includes co-creators, partners, people involved in the supply of materials, and delivery of service.
 Each stakeholder contributes to the ultimate outcomes of a design exercise.
 For example, a mobile phone company that builds devices with replaceable parts to reduce consumer and industrial waste can also measure their impact by consciously choosing the sources and types of materials being used in the production of their products.
-Every stakeholder involved in the process, from material extraction to bringing the phone to market offers an opportunity to create more sustainable outcomes.
+Every stakeholder involved in the process, from material extraction to bring the phone to market offers an opportunity to create more sustainable outcomes.